COVID-19 and Piano Care.

 Spray or pour the liquid onto the towel, and not on the piano itself.

-Do NOT Scrub the finish or keys, ever.
+Do NOT Scrub the finish or the keys, ever.

 Cleaning and disinfection is a very gentle procedure, and requires time and patience and attention to detail.
 Scrubbing is unnecessary, whereas disinfection should be a very thorough and methodical process.

 3. Immediately dispose of the towel, or the disinfectant wipe, in the trash.
 It is best to wear disposable gloves throughout this process, whereas you should always wash your hands, frequently, as the CDC recommends.